dmbarbour/glas/docs/GlasCLI.md

          1  fail

 The glas command line interface will favor log messages to report warnings or errors.
 Runnable applications may halt with an arbitrary integer exit code (up to 31 bits) but even for those I'd suggest generally sticking to error logs and only signaling failure with the exit code.

+## Secondary Operations

+I'd prefer to avoid built-ins with sophisticated logic.
+But a few lightweight utilities to support early development or OS integration are acceptable.

+* `--check ValueRef` - compile module and test that value is defined.
+* `--print ValueRef` - build then pretty-print a value for debugging.
+ * uses same printer as for log messages (same configuration, too)
+* `--version` - print executable version information
+* `--help` - print information about options

+However, as a built-in, a feature such as '--print' won't support options about formatting, e.g. printing to SVG or HTML, or the use of progressive disclosure.
+Ideally, we should move ASAP from built-ins to user-defined operations such as 'glas-cli-print'.

+## Thoughts

+### Debug Mode

+It is feasible for the glas executable to support debugging of an app, e.g. via annotation to build a debug view.
+However, it is also feasible to build this debug view manually via metaprogramming, e.g. add a web service just for debugging.
+I favor the latter option, and will explore it first.

+### Profiling

+Profiling will need some more consideration than I've given it so far.
+Some runtime support is needed to track the failed transactions efficiently.
+Annotations would guide profiling, e.g. enable or disable it for a subprogram, and give names to subprograms for profiling purposes.

+### Application Macro access to Environment Variables

+I could extend application macros with access to environment variables.
+However, I'm uncertain that I want to encourage use of the environment for interpreting the command line 'language'.
+Additionally, most use of the OS layer env is hindered without also having access to read files and other features.

+For now, decided to treat application macros a lightweight extension to language modules for command line arguments.
+This ensures that anything we express via command line can also be easily abstracted within a new module and shared with other users, which is a convenient property.